-Fetal heart rate (FHR) monitoring is listening to your unborn baby's heartbeat.
-There are 2 types:
+Fetal heart rate (FHR) monitoring is used to listen to an unborn baby's heartbeat.
+There are two types:

 - External—A special device records the heartbeat through the belly.